Neon Green Theme Collection

 - Soft Glow — warm, desaturated tones that never tire your eyes

-- Both with clear syntax separation and enough contrast for real work
+- All with clear syntax separation and enough contrast for real work

-- Both tuned for long coding sessions in any lighting
+- All tuned for long coding sessions in any lighting

 Theme variants